 1978 Stained Class

 1982 Screaming For Vengeance

 1984 Defenders Of The Faith

 1988 Ram It Down

 2005 Angel Of Retribution

-Gotta Haves: Screaming For Vengeance 1982
+Gotta Have: Screaming For Vengeance 1982

 There isn't a Metal album that can touch it.
-"Screaming For Vengeance" opens with the searing twin guitar instrumental "The Hellion."
+"Screaming For Vengeance" opens with the searing guitar instrumental "The Hellion."
 A supercharged beginning and Halford hasn't even opened his mouth yet.
 The title track is a wailing, guitar pounding, blast furnace of a song.
-"You've Got Another Thing Coming" and the ominously rumbling "Electric Eye" keep up the attack.
+"You've Got Another Thing Coming" and the ominous "Electric Eye" keep up the attack.
 "Screaming For Vengeance" is Judas Priest's defining moment.